 ENGLISH WAY – CAMINO INGLÉS

-*It is possible to get a Compostela if you start your trip in A Coruña, given that you have walked 25kms in Ireland (and obtained the Irish Compostela issued by the Camino Society in Dublin) or the UK.
+*It is possible to get a Camino Certificate if you start your trip in A Coruña, given that you have walked 25kms in Ireland (and obtained the Irish Camino Certificate issued by the Camino Society in Dublin) or the UK.

 NORTHERN WAY – CAMINO DEL NORTE

-The hamlet of Baamonde marks the minimum distance required to get a Compostela certificate however we recommend starting in Vilalba, which is a bigger town and much easier to access to start your walk.
+Walking: Vilalba.
+The hamlet of Baamonde marks the minimum distance required to get a Camino Certificate however we recommend starting in Vilalba, which is a bigger town and much easier to access to start your walk.